eykop/Web-Monitoring-Kafka-PostgreSQL/README.md

 ## Future Improvements:
 * Authentication with Kafka.
 * Better SQL tables (separate static ad dynamic data between 2 tables.)
-* Allow Post, Delete, Options web methods for monitoring.
+* Better allow Post, Delete, Options web methods for monitoring.
+* Improve Partitions and Groups for Kafka Clients.
 * Provide script that query the database web monitoring results.
 * Add some more unittests.
 * Use Kafka Connectors(using Debezium) to sink results directly into the database.